shoui520/shoui520.github.io/docs/vn-setup.md

 ### Step 3.
 Configuring Wine and installing runtimes

-First we need to create a 32 bit Wine prefix, this has the best compatibility 64 bit doesn't even work on FreeBSD anyway.
+First we need to create a 32 bit Wine prefix, this has the best compatibility and 64 bit doesn't even work on FreeBSD anyway.

 ```bash
 WINEARCH=win32 wineboot